Sable kept as pet in Co Cork found to have rabies-like virus

 A sable is a small carnivorous mammal.
 File photograph: iStock

-A sable which was being kept as a pet in Co Cork was found to be carrying a virus associated with rabies, the Department of Agriculture, Food and the Marine has said.
+A sable that was being kept as a pet in Co Cork was found to be carrying a virus associated with rabies, the Department of Agriculture has said.

-The sable, which is a small carnivorous mammal, showed evidence of being exposed to lyssavirus following a series of tests this month.
+The small carnivorous mammal showed evidence of being exposed to lyssavirus following a series of tests this month.
 The lyssavirus family of viruses includes rabies.

-Initial screening tests performed on the sable were negative.
-On January 23rd, a further test by the European Reference Laboratory (EURL) reported evidence of low levels of lyssavirus genetic material in brain samples from the animal.
+Initial screening tests on the sable were negative.
+On January 23rd, a further test by the European Reference Laboratory (EURL) reported evidence of lyssavirus genetic material in brain samples from the animal.

 “Based on these EURL results, rabies cannot be ruled out in the sable,” the department said in a statement.